fish-face/quasselgrep/README.md

 You can get context around search results with the -C option, making it easier to work out what was going on at the time someone said something.
 This is quite database-intensive, and is in any case best used for queries that will return few results (e.g. using a short time-period.)
+In particular, using this option without either the `-t` or `-b` options is liable to be inordinately slow.

 Examples
 ---